Razvan-Gorea/Project-Euler/README.md

 | **50** - Consecutive Prime Sum  | 5%                    |
 | **56** - Powerful Digit Sum | 5%                    |
 | **77** - Prime Summations     | 25%                    |

+This Repo contains solutions to certain Project Euler Problems.
+The solutions are available in Java and Go.
+Please attempt the questions yourself first and then look at the solutions!
+You don't achieve anything by copying the solution!

+Happy Coding!